 - CLASS 1 FOOD SCIENCE EXPLORATIONS Show the connection between food and science as it relates to food preparation, food safety, food preservation or food production.
-Exhibit may be a poster or foam core board (not to exceed 22" by 30"), computer based presentation printed off with notes pages, if needed, and displayed in binder, an exhibit display, a written report in portfolio or notebook.
-Consider neatness and creativity.
+Exhibit may be a poster or foam core board (not to exceed 22 inches by 30 inches), computer based presentation printed off with notes pages, if needed, and displayed in binder, an exhibit display, a written report in portfolio or notebook.
+Consider neatness and creativity (Sourdough is an acceptable exploration in this class).
 SF - CLASS 2 FOODS and NUTRITION Poster, Scrapbook, or Photo Display This project should involve a nutrition or food preparation technique or explore a career related to the food industry (caterer, restaurant owner, food scientist, registered dietitian, etc.).
 This might contain pictures, captions, and/or a report to highlight the concept.
-Exhibit may be a poster or foam core board (not to exceed 22" by 30"), computer based presentation printed off with notes pages (if needed) and displayed in binder, an exhibit display, or a written report in portfolio or notebook.
+Exhibit may be a poster or foam core board (not to exceed 22 inches x 30 inches), computer based presentation printed off with notes pages (if needed) and displayed in a binder, an exhibit display, or a written report in portfolio or notebook.
 Consider neatness and creativity.
-SF

-CLASS 3 - PHYSICAL ACTIVITY and HEALTH Poster, Scrapbook, or Photo Display - This project should involve a physical activity or explore a career related to physical activity or health (personal trainer, sports coach, physical therapist, etc.).
+SF - CLASS 3 PHYSICAL ACTIVITY and HEALTH Poster, Scrapbook, or Photo Display This project should involve a physical activity or explore a career related to physical activity or health (personal trainer, sports coach, physical therapist, etc.).
 This might contain pictures, captions, and/or a report to highlight the concept.
-Exhibit may be a poster or foam core board (not to exceed 22" by 30"), computer based presentation printed off with notes pages, if needed, and displayed in binder, an exhibit display, or a written report in a portfolio or notebook.
+Exhibit may be a poster or foam core board (not to exceed 22 inches x 30 inches), computer based presentation printed off with notes pages, if needed, and displayed in a binder no larger than 8.5 inches x 11 inches, an exhibit display, or a written report in a portfolio.
 Consider neatness and creativity.
-SF

-CLASS 4 - COOKING BASICS RECIPE FILE - A collection of 10 recipes from any source.
+SF - CLASS 4 COOKING BASICS RECIPE FILE A collection of 10 recipes from any source.
 Each recipe must accompany a complete menu in which the recipe is used.
-An additional 10 recipes may be added each year the 4-H'er is in the project, with year clearly marked on recipes.
-Display in a recipe file or binder.
+An additional 10 recipes may be added each year the 4-H member is in the project, with year clearly marked on recipes.
+Display in a recipe file or binder no larger than 8.5 inches x 11 inches.
 Be sure to include the number of servings or yield of each recipe.
-This may be a continued recipe file project from the previously used 4-H curriculum before 2018.
-Exhibits that include recipes with alcohol (wine, beer, rum etc.) will be disqualified.
+Exhibits that include recipes with alcohol (wine, beer, rum etc.) will be disgualified.
 SF